fxpio/fxp-bootstrap-bundle/Resources/doc/index.md

 ## Installation

-Installation is a quick, 2 step process:
+Installation is a quick, 3 step process:

 1. Download Sonatra BootstrapBundle using composer
 2. Enable the bundle
+3. Configure your application's config.yml
-3. Configure the bundle (optionnal)
+4. Configure the bundle (optionnal)

 ### Step 1: Download Sonatra BootstrapBundle using composer